modestas612/Portfolio/README.md

 ## Personal protfolio template

-You can use the Portfolio page [here](https://modestas612.github.io/portfolio/)
+You can see the Portfolio page [here](https://modestas612.github.io/portfolio/)